-- 6. Due to a rise in issues of unsportsmanlike behaviour from spectators at matches, the following process will be followed when a spectator is identified as directed negative or demeaning comments towards any player, match official or other spectator. - 6.1 Should any spectator be identified making unsportsmanlike comments during a match, the Referee has the authority to stop the game.
+- 12. The following process will be followed when a spectator is identified as directed negative or demeaning comments towards any player, match official or other spectator. - 12.1 Should any spectator be identified making unsportsmanlike comments during a match, the Referee has the authority to stop the game.
 The Referee will direct the Ground Manager to ask the coaches of the respective teams to speak to the supporters and ask them to refrain from making any further comments that may be deemed unsportsmanlike.
-The Referee will then resume the game. - 6.2 If there is a second instance of unsportsmanlike behaviour from the same identified spectator, the Referee will then have the authority to abandon the match at their discretion. - 6.3 The spectator deemed responsible will be issued a Code of Conduct Breach Notice.
-Should they be found guilty, the opposing team shall be awarded a win on forfeit the number of competition points that constitutes a win (2 or 3 competition points) will be deducted from the offending team. - 6.4 The offending team will be placed on a \$1000 bond for the remainder of the competition season. - 6.5 Should there be a second offence related to any team, they will be disqualified from the competition. - 6.6 Any spectator who is charged with a High-Grade Code of Conduct Breach and is subsequently found guilty will be disqualified from attending any games for a minimum period of 12 months.
+The Referee will then resume the game. - 12.2 If there is a second instance of unsportsmanlike behaviour from the same identified spectator, the Referee will then have the authority to abandon the match at their discretion.

+- 12.3 The spectator deemed responsible will be issued a Code of Conduct Breach Notice.
+Should they be found guilty, the opposing team shall be awarded a win on forfeit the number of competition points that constitutes a win (2 or 3 competition points) will be deducted from the offending team. - 12.4 The offending team will be placed on a \$1000 bond for the remainder of the competition season. - 12.5 Should there be a second offence related to any team, they will be disqualified from the competition. - 12.6 Any spectator who is charged with a High-Grade Code of Conduct Breach and is subsequently found guilty will be disqualified from attending any games for a minimum period of 12 months.
 Further, the team with which the person concerned is supporting will have the number of competition points that constitutes a win (2 or 3 competition points) deducted from their competition points score.